-LAA Ref Site Address Size (ha) Capacity/ desired no. of dwellings Current Land Use Physical Constraints Environmental constraints Policy compliant (national and local)?
-Assessment of suitability Appropriateness and market attractiveness Contribution to regeneration priorities Potential impact on landscape, heritage and nature conservation Availability Conclusion Status of the site through the Site Selection Methodology R A G Reasoned justification Scrooby Road, Harworth and Bircotes 2.04 n/a Green space, Communit y building, Electricity station The site is considered to provide a major opportunity to link Harworth town centre with the Colliery redevelopment.
+LAA Ref Site Address Size (ha) d no. Current Land Use Physical Constraints Environmental constraints Policy compliant (national and local)?
+Assessment of suitability Appropriateness and market attractiveness Contribution to regeneration priorities Potential impact on landscape, heritage and nature conservation Availability Conclusion Status of the site through the Site Selection Methodology RAG Reasoned justification LAA 538 Scrooby Road, Harworth and Bircotes 2.04 C y E building, Electricity station The site is considered to provide a major opportunity to link Harworth town centre with the Colliery redevelopment.
 This would vastly improve connectivity with the town, reduce severance, and open up the prospect of improving bus services within the town and associated infrastructure appropriate for a town centre setting.
 It is recommended that Local Plan policies require the provision of a spine road through the site suitable to be used as a bus route that links with the proposed Colliery redevelopment spine road and Scrooby Road, includes segregated cycling facilities, cycle parking, and the provision of high quality bus service infrastructure including layover spaces, shelters, real time displays etc. A Transport Assessment and Travel Plan may be required via a stream.
 There is potential for development to have an adverse effect on protected species.
 The majority of the site has tree coverage.
 A tree survey would be required to demonstrate that this area is suitable for development.
 An ecology assessment would also be required.
 The site is situated in flood zone 1.
 The site is situated on an area designated as Source Protection Zone 3 and a Principal Aquifer, and care should be taken to avoid the potential for pollution of the groundwater resource.
 Development of part of the site is likely to be policy compliant (the area not covered by trees).
 A tree survey would be required to determine the suitability of the area covered by trees.
 Edge of town centre.
 Suitable for town centre expansion. suggests Harworth & Bircotes is a popular residential area with a bouyant housing market.
 Appropriate location for town centre expansion The expansion of the town centre will enable Harworth & Bircotes to develop a strongest local economy Opportunity to improve town centre environment not commen ced.
 As such, there is uncertai nty with regard to the achievea bility of develop ment.
-Avalaible trees, and the public highway.
-The site is potentially suitable.
+Avalaible The site is potentially suitable.
 Part of the site is covered by trees and a tree survey would be required to demonstrate that this area is suitable.
-Progression to Stage 4 See Appendix B.
+Stage 4 See Appendix B.

 LAA Ref Site Address Size (ha) Capacity/ desired no. of dwellings Current Land Use Physical Constraints Environmental constraints Policy compliant (national and local)?
-Assessment of suitability Appropriateness and market attractiveness Contribution to regeneration priorities Potential impact on landscape, heritage and nature conservation Availability Conclusion Status of the site through the Site Selection Methodology R A G Reasoned justification depending on the scale and mix of development.
+Assessment of suitability Appropriateness and market attractiveness Contribution to regeneration priorities Potential impact on landscape, heritage and nature conservation Availability Conclusion Status of the site through the Site Selection Methodology RAG Reasoned justification depending on the scale and mix of development.